RapTho/iot-digital-engineering/4_publisher.md

 ## Introduction

-This is a Python publisher app that connects to a Mosquitto broker and publishes messages to a specific topic.
-The app uses the paho-mqtt library to communicate with the Mosquitto broker.
+This is a Python publisher app that connects to a mosquitto broker and publishes messages to a specific topic.
+The app uses the paho-mqtt library to communicate with the mosquitto broker.

 ## Prerequisites

-- Mosquitto broker deployed on IBM Code Engine (previous task)
+- mosquitto broker deployed on IBM Code Engine (previous task)
 - Python 3.8 or later
 - `paho-mqtt` library for MQTT communication
 - `jsonschema` library for validating JSON messages